pointedsec/KeepMeSafe/README.md

 ## 🛡️ Admin Key Protection

 To prevent unauthorized access to profile creation:
-The admin key is configured in settings.py as `ADMIN_CREATION_KEY`.
+The admin key is configured in settings.py as `ADMIN_CREATION_KEY`, you can set it through the `.env` file.
 Any attempt to access `/create_profile/` will require this key.

 ---